diabolusss/bwping/README.md

 results  will  be  inadequate  or  fail completely.
 In general, for testing bandwidth  where  QoS is implemented, always test with traffic that matches the QoS class to be tested.

+## Difference from native ping

+Possible difference in reported time can be caused by timers used by ping and bwping.
+ - ping may use some coarser timer (for example, gettimeofday() instead of clock_gettime() or different timer for clock_gettime().
+ - ping may use sendto()/recvfrom() calls while bwping uses more efficient sendmmsg()/recvmmsg() calls (if they are available), this can have an impact due to the different speed of processing these calls within the kernel.
+ - bwping uses additional BPF-based kernel-level filtering (if available) to quickly filter ICMP packets which are not related to a particular bwping process.
+   This can also have an impact if there is many ICMP traffic on this host. ping most likely does not have such a filter and therefore is forced to receive extra ICMP packets and throw away unrelated ones in user mode, which may be more costly.

+May be other reasons as well, i.e routing.